HAL HF-73: Super Marut

-After the induction of HF-24 Marut, the Indian Air Force (IAF) issued an Air Staff Requirements (ASR) for a ground attack fighter (GAF) in 1966, which called for an attack aircraft with a payload carrying capacity of 3500 kg and combat range of 720 km.
-Hindustan Aeronautics Limited (HAL) began development of the GAF and by 1967 submitted two design iterations of the proposed ground attack fighter viz, GAF-I and GAF-II.
-The proposed GAF-I was a dedicated fighter bomber powered by SNECMA M45 engines while GAF-II design proposal submitted in 1967 was an interceptor – ground attack fighter conceptually similar to the McDonnell Douglas F-4 Phantom II.
-Both design proposals were made after carrying out extensive wind tunnel testing; however, neither the GAF-I or the GAF-II received an approval from the IAF.
-In the meantime HAL also worked on a new variant of HF-24 Marut fighter bomber referred to as Super Marut or Marut Mk-2, in parallel to the development of GAF.
-The Marut Mk 2 had a redesigned aft fuselage to incorporate afterburning turbofan engines.
-The Marut Mk.2 variant was to be powered by two Rolls-Royce Turbomeca Adour afterburning turbofan engines.
-The first prototype of the Marut Mk.2, designated as the Marut Mk 1R, took its maiden flight on 10 January 1970 with underpowered Bristol Siddeley Orpheus turbojet engines, ending in a fatal crash right after take off.
-The crash was attributed to the failure of the new canopy locking system at a critical stage of take off, which resulted in the rapid loss of airspeed and eventual crash and death of the test pilot.
-This incident significantly impacted the progress of the project.
-Flight tests were resumed only in 1973.
+During the 1960s, considerable efforts were expended on the development and production of the HAL HF-24 Marut, the first indigenously-produced fighter jet in India.
+Even prior to the Marut's induction into service with the Indian Air Force (IAF) in 1967, the service was seeking additional aircraft types for its inventory.
+During 1966, the IAF issued an Air Staff Requirements (ASR) that called for a ground attack fighter (GAF); specifically, the sought attack aircraft would possess a payload carrying capacity of 3500 kg and a combat range of 720 km.
+In response, the Indian aircraft manufacturer of the Marut, Hindustan Aeronautics Limited (HAL), promptly commenced design studies for the GAF; by 1967, it had submitted two design proposals towards meeting this requirement, designated GAF-I and GAF-II.
+As proposed, GAF-I was a dedicated fighter bomber powered by SNECMA M45 engines while GAF-II design proposal submitted in 1967 was an interceptor – ground attack fighter conceptually similar to the McDonnell Douglas F-4 Phantom II.
+Extensive wind tunnel testing was performed in support of both design proposals; however, neither the GAF-I or the GAF-II received approval from the IAF.

+Around this time, HAL had opted to separately work on a new variant of the Marut, commonly referred to as Super Marut or Marut Mk 2, in parallel to the development of GAF.
+A key feature of the envisioned Marut Mk 2 was its redesigned aft fuselage, which was to accommodate a pair of afterburning turbofan engines.
+It was intended that the Marut Mk 2 would be powered by two Rolls-Royce Turbomeca Adour turbofan engines equipped with afterburners.
+On 10 January 1970, the first prototype of the Marut Mk 2, designated as the Marut Mk 1R and powered by a pair of underpowered Bristol Siddeley Orpheus turbojet engines, performed its maiden flight, which ended in a fatal crash shortly after take off.
+This crash was attributed to the failure of the new canopy locking system at a critical stage of take off, which resulted in the rapid loss of airspeed and eventual crash and death of the test pilot.
+This incident significantly impacted the progress of the project; flight testing was resumed after three years.